TUDelft-MUDE/github-classroom-toolkit/README.md

     }
 ```

-Both seem to allow checking for
+Both seem to allow checking for passing of students; `[points_awarded]` being 0 or 10 for grades and `passing` being true.
+But, as of my (Jasper) january 2025 testing - the grades endpoint seem to be wrong in  a small amount of cases.
+(TODO: Write a test for this?)
+This is why I use accepted assignments for the passing check.

 - general remarks (api errors out alot, accepted assignments > )
 #### start of the course workflow